-Carol A. Kauffman, MD, FIDSA, FSHEA, a dedicated mentor to countless trainees and colleagues during her career, is the recipient of IDSA’s 2018 Walter E. Stamm Mentor Award.
-Named to honor the memory of a former IDSA president who was renowned for nurturing the careers of others, this award recognizes individuals who have served as exemplary mentors and who have been exceptional in guiding the professional growth of infectious diseases professionals.
+David L. Thomas, MD, MPH, FIDSA, a gifted and selfless mentor who has supported the successful careers of many trainees and junior faculty, is the recipient of IDSA’s 2019 Walter E. Stamm Mentor Award.
+Named to honor the memory of a former IDSA president who was renowned for nurturing the careers of others, this award recognizes individuals who have served as exemplary mentors and who have been exceptional in guiding the professional growth of infectious disease professionals.

 Past Walter E. Stamm Mentor Award Winners